-If there is some fog in the image, an optimal binarization is applied to the sobel image to enchance the most clear edges.
+If there is some fog in the image, the Canny edge detector [8] is used to enhance edges in the image, thresholding them, and taking only the most clear ones.
 Parameters for this edge detector are fixed in order to have the same reference values for all the sequences.
-Then, these edge images are computed with a Hough line detector[15], used to estimate edge lines of the road.
+Then, these edge images are computed with a Hough line detector[9], used to estimate edge lines of the road.
 Filtering the lines found by the Hough detector to get them enough separated and obtaining its parameters as it was explained before, the vanishing point of the image is found.
 Fig. 3 depicts the result of this process: